VILLASframework/node/doc/Usage.md

 # Usage {#usage}

-The S2SS server (`s2ss server`) expects the path to a configuration file as a single argument.
+VILLASnode (`villas node`) expects the path to a configuration file as a single argument.

-    Usage: ./s2ss-server CONFIG
+    Usage: ./villas-node CONFIG
       CONFIG is a required path to a configuration file

-    Simulator2Simulator Server 0.1-d7de19c (Jun  4 2014 02:50:13)
+    VILLASnode 0.1-d7de19c (Jun  4 2014 02:50:13)
       Copyright 2015, Institute for Automation of Complex Power Systems, EONERC Steffen Vogel <stvogel@eonerc.rwth-aachen.de>